mildredpastryk/Restaurant-review2/README.md

 1. Clone or download the [starter repository](https://github.com/udacity/mws-restaurant-stage-1).

 2. Check the version of Python if it is already installed, if not go to Python's [website](https://www.python.org/) to download and install the software.
-	- Launch the local server from the terminal: `python3 -m http.server 8000`
+	- Launch the local server from the terminal:
+		For Python 2.x `python -m SimpleHTTPServer 8000` or For Python 3.x `python3 -m http.server 8000`
 	- Visit the site in your browser:  `http://localhost:8000`

 3. Get a Mapbox or Google Maps API key.